rebase-energy/EnergyDataModel/README.md

 - A data model is a standard and standards are only useful if they make your life easier.
 Start with the end outcome in mind.

+If you are interested in joining our mission to improve the lifes and productiveness of energy modellers world-wide - then [join our slack](https://join.slack.com/t/rebase-community/shared_invite/zt-1dtd0tdo6-sXuCEy~zPnvJw4uUe~tKeA)!

 ## Getting Started

 ### Install `energydatamodel`

-Install the stable release:
+Install the **stable** release:
 ```bash
 pip install energydatamodel
 ```

-Install the latest release:
+Install the **latest** release:
 ```bash
 pip install git+https://github.com/rebase-energy/EnergyDataModel
 ```

-Install in editable mode for development:
+Install in editable mode for **development**:
 ```bash
 git clone
 pip install https://github.com/rebase-energy/EnergyDataModel.git